CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 ### 5. Update Suspect

-**Endpoint:** `PUT /api/v1/suspects/update-suspect`
+**Endpoint:** `PUT /api/v1/suspects/update-suspect/{suspect_id}`

 **Description:** Update suspect information.
 Uses the same form as Create Suspect.
 All fields are optional (partial update).
-Supports file upload for evidence files.
+Supports file upload for evidence files. **Access control based on user role:**
+- **Admin Role**: Can update all suspects.
+- **Regular User Role**: Can only update suspects from cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
+Attempting to update other suspects will return 403 Forbidden.

 **Headers:**
 - `Authorization: Bearer <access_token>`